 Examples of Direct Discrimination:

-- A manager only assigns special projects and developmental opportunities to those staff without children because they assume that they will overburden those with family responsibilities.
+- A manager only assigns special projects and developmental opportunities to staff members without children, as to an assumption that those with family responsibilities will become overburdened.

-- Student x has an accommodation to writes their exams in the Advising and Access Centre.
-One of their professors has told student x that they object to the "special treatment" they are receiving and that since “student x has an unfair advantage over their classmates” they are "going to take all this special treatment into account when calculating your final grade".
+- Student X has an accommodation to write exams in the Student Accessibility Centre.
+One of their professors has told the student that they object to the "special treatment" being received, which is an “unfair advantage over their classmates.”
+Therefore, the Professor will consider this "special treatment" into account when calculating the final grade.